Texas Fertility Center Logo White

 Vasectomy Reversal vs IVF

-One of the major factors that determines the ultimate success of a vasectomy reversal is the length of time that has elapsed since the vasectomy.
-The longer the time between vasectomy and the reversal, the less likely the reversal will be successful (15 years is typically the cut off for recommending a reversal).
-As there are many factors that will impact the success of a vasectomy reversal, each man should discuss the specifics of his situation with his urologist.
-Typically, however, pregnancy rates as high as 75-80% can be seen after a vasectomy reversal.
+One of the major factors that determines whether vasectomy reversal vs IVF is more successful is the length of time since the vasectomy.
+The longer the time between the original vasectomy and the reversal, the less likely the reversal will be successful.
+Since there are many factors that will affect the success of a vasectomy reversal, each man should discuss the specifics of his situation with his urologist.

-If a vasectomy reversal is not the best option sperm extraction may still be helpful
+If a vasectomy reversal is not the best option, sperm extraction or sperm retrieval may still be helpful

-In the event that the urologist believes that vasectomy reversal is not the best option, then men may be advised to pursue a sperm extraction procedure.
-These procedures are typically much easier for the man to recover from than a vasectomy reversal, although they do have other drawbacks.
-The most significant of these is that when sperm are extracted from the testicles, they are often not fully mature.
-Sperm that are not mature cannot fertilize the egg on their own.
-In addition, only small amounts of sperm can be extracted from either the tubules or the testicles.
-Therefore, while this amount is typically more than enough for IVF, it is insufficient for intrauterine insemination (IUI).
+In the event that the urologist believes that vasectomy reversal is not the best option, men may be advised to pursue a sperm retrieval or extraction procedure.
+These procedures are typically much easier for a man to recover from than a vasectomy reversal.
+When sperm are extracted from the testicles, however, there is usually just a small amount, and the sperm are not motile or capable of fertilizing the egg on their own.
+Therefore, these sperm can be used for in vitro fertilization (IVF), but not for intrauterine insemination (IUI).

 Female partner evaluation is very important before a treatment plan is decided

-Prior to deciding on the best route for the male to pursue, it is critical to have the female completely evaluated by a reproductive endocrinologist.
-If the female is of advanced reproductive age (35 and older), has diminished ovarian reserve, tubal disease, severe endometriosis, or significant pelvic adhesions, she may require fertility treatment to conceive herself.
-This may make IVF a better choice, as a vasectomy reversal can only be ultimately successful if both partners are otherwise fertile.
+Prior to deciding on vasectomy reversal vs IVF, it is critical to have the female completely evaluated by a reproductive endocrinologist, a fertility specialist.
+If the female is 35 or older, has diminished ovarian reserve, tubal disease, severe endometriosis, or significant pelvic adhesions, she may require fertility treatment to conceive.
+This may make IVF a better choice, since a vasectomy reversal can only be ultimately successful if both partners are otherwise fertile.

-The combination of a thorough evaluation by a urologist (for the male) and a reproductive endocrinologist (for the female) will give you the information you need to make the best choice for your specific situation.
+The combination of a thorough evaluation by a urologist (for the male) and a reproductive endocrinologist (for the female) will give you the information you need to make the best choice about vasectomy reversal vs IVF.

-Contact us to arrange for a new patient consultation with Dr. Munch or Dr. Hudson.
-If you have been trying to get pregnant, and suspect the cause may be male infertility, Our doctors have the experience and the skill to help most men successfully overcome a diagnosis of male infertility, so they can go on to have healthy children.
+Contact our San Antonio fertility doctors to arrange for a new patient consultation with Dr. Munch or Dr. Hudson.
+If you have been trying to get pregnant, and suspect the cause may be male infertility, our doctors have the experience and skill to help most men successfully overcome a diagnosis of male infertility, so they can go on to have healthy children.